Articles and blogs tackling issues and encouraging continuous improvement

 Do you ever catch yourself saying things like, “I love that idea, but we need to do it differently?”

 As soon as you say the word “but,” the other person immediately forgets the part about you loving the idea.
-Because you completely invalidated it with the “but” and everything that came after it.
 Instead, use…

 Author and researcher, Liz Wiseman, takes a deep dive into what makes an IMPACT Player in her book, Impact Players, How to Take the Lead, Play Bigger, and Multiply Your Impact.
 If your goal is to have greater influence and impact, you’ll find lots of good stuff here to unpack.
 For starters: